learnk8s/knote-js/01_writing_a_note_taking_app.md

 ## Containerising the app

-First of all, you have to install the Docker Community Edition (CE).
+First, you must install the Docker Community Edition (CE).

 You can follow the instructions in the [official Docker documentation](https://docs.docker.com/install/).